DecisionsDev/odm-docker-kubernetes/eks/README.md

 > NOTE:  Make sure to:
 > - Set up incoming trafic to allow connection from EKS (set vpc inboud rule to anywhere)
-> - Create a database instance
+> - Create a database instance by setting an *Initial database name*
-> - Set the database password
+> - Set the database *Master password*

 After the creation of the RDS PostgreSQL database, an endpoint gives access to this database instance.
-The enpoint is named  RDS_POSTGRESQL_SERVERNAME in the next sections.
+The enpoint is named `RDS_POSTGRESQL_SERVERNAME` in the next sections.

 ### 4. Manage a  digital certificate (10 min)